 During your private evaluation, your Tug Dogs trainer will get to know you and your dog, learn about your training goals, start your dog’s training, and discuss training options with you including the length of time and cost.
 This way, when we give information about what training we suggest, it will be fully customized to you and your dog so that you are not spending more time and money than you need to!

 Where does training take place?

 The first step in training with a Tug Dogs trainer is scheduling a private evaluation.
-We have trainers located throughout the Sacramento, Roseville, Lodi, East Bay, and Portland areas and will partner you with the closest trainer possible.
+We have trainers located throughout the Sacramento, Roseville, Lodi, East Bay, Truckee/Tahoe and Portland/South Washington areas and will partner you with the closest trainer possible.
 Your evaluation (and future training) location will be determined by your trainer based on where you live and what special needs your dog has.

 We regularly service clients in the Danville, Berkeley, Oakland, Portland, Camas, Vancouver, Roseville, Granite Bay, Natomas, Antelope, Sacramento, Midtown, East Sacramento, West Sacramento, Citrus Heights, Carmichael, Fair Oaks, Elk Grove, Lodi, Land Park, Pocket, and most of the metropolitan Sacramento area.

 Does Tug Dogs offer assistance in re-homing dogs?